ChristopheBerthod/MagnetoTransport.jl/docs/src/index.md

 ### Formulation in terms of integral transforms

-The problem can be reformulated as
+Using integral transforms, the problem can be reformulated with only four equations as
 ```math
 \begin{align*}
 (5')&&&&N(\varepsilon)&=-\frac{1}{\pi}\,\mathrm{Im}\,(H\circ N_0)